 Compatibility isn’t a single score.
 It’s a blend of psychological traits, shared interests, and social dynamics.
 A low score in one area can be balanced by strengths in others, like deeply aligned core values.

 Use insights to understand your partner’s point of view and work together to bridge gaps.
-This proactive communication turns potential fights into moments of connection.
-Sometimes a little effort and compromise are enough; other times differences may point to deeper incompatibilities you both need to consider.6
+Proactive communication turns potential fights into moments of connection.
+Sometimes a little effort and compromise are enough; other times differences point to deeper incompatibilities you both need to consider6.

 Growing Compatible: Building Long-Term Relationship Success